 - Fresh berries, either one variety or a mixture.
 Just tumble them on top, or spread a layer of lemon curd, sour cream, or jam down first and arrange the berries.

 - Cook down berries with a little sugar to make a sauce to spoon over each slice as you serve.
 Frozen berries will work, and wild blueberries are an amazing choice.
 I love it with my super quick fresh raspberry sauce or my fresh cherry dessert sauce.

 you need to taste this lemon cheesecake for yourself

 All the chit chat and photos in the world can’t convey my main message ~ this is a delicious reliable cheesecake recipe, and you need to give it a try.

 “Sue – With this one recipe, I am officially a baking hero with my family and it’s all because of you, my HERO!
 This is the fifth lemon cheesecake I’ve been requested to make and no one can get enough.
 Amazing! ” ~Margie

 - 9 inch springform pan

 - edible flowers

-- Preheat the oven to 350F Line a 9 inch springform pan with a circle of parchment paper on the bottom.
-You can also line the sides with strips of parchment paper ~ this helps to prevent cracking as the cake cools.
+- Preheat the oven to 350F.
+Lightly spray a 9 inch springform pan and line with a circle of parchment paper on the bottom.
+Line the sides with strips of parchment paper ~ this helps to prevent cracking as the cake cools.
 Note: if you have any worry about your pan leaking, wrap the outside tightly with foil.

 - Bake the crust for 8 minutes.
 Set aside to cool.